-A game with a Boolean payoff function is called a \term{zero-sum game}\et(zero-sum game) if for any game $r\in R$ there exists a unique player $\alp$ for which $\nu_\al(r)$ equals $1$.
-For games with two players, a zero-sum game if the first player's gain is the second player's loss and the first player's loss is the second player's gain, i.e.\ ${\nu_\be}=\lnot \nu_\al$ if $P =\sset{\al,\be}$.
+A game with a Boolean payoff function is called a \term{zero-sum game} if for any play $r\in R$ there exists a unique player $\alp$ for which $\nu_\al(r)$ equals $1$.
+For games with two players, a zero-sum game is a game in which the first player's gain is the second player's loss and the first player's loss is the second player's gain, i.e., ${\nu_\be}=\lnot \nu_\al$ if $P =\sset{\al,\be}$.